“Virtually all visitors to Rock Island land at the dock by Thordarson’s great hall.”

 Title: Keepers of the Lights

 Publisher: Wm Caxton Ltd (2000)

 Softcover: 370 pages

-Where to buy: Books Up The Road, Islandtime Books and More
+Where to buy: Fair Isle Books & Gifts, Islandtime Books and More

 Book Excerpt, Keepers of the Lights: